tamberg/pi-etherpad/README.md

     ```
     Save with _CTRL-X-Y ENTER_

-- Run Etherpad Lite once, via bin/run.sh
+- Run Etherpad once, via bin/run.sh
     ```bash
     $ bin/run.sh
     ```

-## Set up a service to run Etherpad Lite
+## Set up a service to run Etherpad
 On the Pi.

 - Create a file _etherpad.service_